DJ Arafat: Death

 On 12 August 2019, Arafat died in Abidjan Hospital after a motorcycle accident in Abidjan, Ivory Coast.
 His motorcycle was said to have collided with a car in the Angre neighborhood on Sunday, 11 August 2019.
 He was subsequently admitted to a hospital in Abidjan for a skull fracture before eventually dying at around 8:00 a.m.
 UTC on 12 August 2019.

-After the news of his death spread, on 12 August 2019, around 1,000 of his fans assembled in Cocody suburb near the hospital where he died, and mourned his death chanting "Arafat cannot die".
+After the news of his death spread, around 1,000 of his fans assembled in Cocody suburb near the hospital where he died, and mourned his death chanting "Arafat cannot die".
 After his burial, some fans exhumed his grave after a rumor sufficed that his body was given to cult members.
 Police struggled to manage the crowd gathered in the area.
 A crowd of his fans also gathered around his house singing some of his hits.
 Maurice Kouakou Bandaman, the Ivorian Culture Minister, condoled his death and a tribute was held in his honour.

 Awards

-He was awarded the "Best Artist of the Year" at the Coupé-Decalé Awards in 2016 and 2017.
+Dj Arafat was widely celebrated in the coupé-décalé music genre, earning multiple awards and recognitions.
+Among his most notable achievements was the "Best Artist of the Year" title twice consecutively in 2016 and 2017 at the Coupé-Décalé Awards.
+This was a testament to his influence and popularity in Francophone Africa.
+These back-to-back awards underscored his role in bringing the Ivorian-born genre to a global audience.
+His unique style and dedication to the music scene helped redefine coupé-décalé, making him one of the most prominent artists in the genre's history.
 He also won two WatsUp TV Africa Music Video Awards in 2016.

+Despite his untimely death in 2019, Dj Arafat's legacy continues to be celebrated at African music award ceremonies, where he is remembered as an icon of Ivorian music and a lasting influence in the coupé-décalé scene.